1997–1999 anti-Christian violence in Gujarat: Investigations

 Human Rights Watch and several other organisations blamed the hate campaign by the Sangh parivar groups for the violence in the state and also mentioned about the attacks peaking at 1998 when the BJP took over the state in the same year.
 The Organization accused the local media in propagating inflammatory news against Christians and exploiting communal differences to meet Political ends.
 It also blamed the central government's inefficiency in providing protection to the minorities.
 One of the most used accusations of the right-wing groups against the priests and Christian institutions was "forcible conversions" of Hindus to Christianity, which was denied by the Christians.
-However, during the its investigations the Human rights Watch found no proof of forced conversions anywhere.
+However, during its investigations the Human rights Watch found no proof of forced conversions anywhere.